Facts and Statistics

-- Extrapleural pneumonectomy (EPP) is an option for pleural mesothelioma patients.
-This treatment was developed by Dr. David Sugarbaker and it’s one of the most successful surgical options for mesothelioma patients.
+- Extrapleural pneumonectomy (EPP) is surgery for pleural mesothelioma patients.
+This treatment was developed by Dr. David Sugarbaker and it’s one of the most successful surgical options.
 During EPP, the surgeon removes the entire lung, entire pleura, and either part or all of the pericardium and diaphragm.

 - Palliative (pain-relief) mesothelioma treatments options are available to patients.
 These include a thoracentesis, pleurodesis or a shunt placement (the latter of which relieves pressure).